Nolanyu99/term3_robot/README.md

 ## Calibration Notes

-The open-field parameters are empirical and must be checked after mechanical, wiring, wheel, or battery changes.
+The line-following, tunnel, and turning parameters are empirical and must be checked after mechanical, wiring, wheel, or battery changes.
 Commission the robot incrementally:

 1. Confirm each motor direction and encoder direction with `giga_r1_m7_individual_wheel_test`.
-2. Measure the encoder counts for one arena node and update `OPEN_FIELD_COUNTS_PER_NODE`.
+2. Test the QTR/IR array and tune thresholds if line detection is unstable.
-3. Tune `OPEN_FIELD_ENCODER_KP` until a straight leg is stable without visible oscillation.
+3. Confirm RFID detection at the base `B` tag and arena tags.
-4. Confirm RFID detection and adjust the centre-after-RFID distance if needed.
+4. Test left and right 90-degree IMU turns independently.
-5. Test left and right 90-degree IMU turns independently.
+5. Test tunnel forward and side ultrasonic readings before driving through the airlock.
-6. Run the full three-leg Test 4 manoeuvre.
+6. Run the full `jason_wall_following_main` Easy flow with the robot watched closely and the stop button reachable.